ANXIOLYTIC ACTIVITY OF TRASCHYSPERMUM AMMI LEAVESHTML Full Text

-Effect of MET and EET in comparison with controlled group on mice by using Light and dark model (in dark compartment) has been shown in Table 3, highly significant result has been obtained i.e. (P<0.000).
-Comparison of mean of MET and EET with controlled group by using Light and dark model (in light compartment) has been shown in Fig. 3.
-Comparison of mean of MET and EET with controlled group by using Light and dark model (in light compartment) has been shown in Fig. 4.
+Effect of MET and EET in comparison with the controlled group on mice by using Light and dark model (in dark compartment) has been shown in Table 3, the highly significant result has been obtained, i.e. (P<0.000).
+Comparison of the mean of MET and EET with the controlled group by using the Light and dark model (in the light compartment) has been shown in Fig. 3.
+Comparison of mean of MET and EET with the controlled group by using Light and dark model (in the light compartment) has been shown in Fig. 4.

 TABLE 3: EFFECT OF MET AND EET VERSUS CONTROLLED GROUP IN LIGHT AND DARK MODEL (DARK COMPARTMENT)